harshram/bndtclub-index/docs/DTPI_Intro.md

 - **Policymakers**: To assess the effectiveness of digital investments and identify policy areas that need attention to further stimulate digital growth.
 - **Businesses**: To gauge the digital maturity of their operating environment and uncover opportunities for **innovation and expansion**.
+- **Researchers**: To study the correlation between digital transformation and broader economic indicators, including GDP growth and employment.

 ### Components of the DTPI